syncfusion-content/fileformat-docs/File-Formats/DocIO/UWP.md

 {% endtabs %}

-N> The Image and Pdf conversions are not supported in UWP Platform.
+N> The Image and PDF conversions are not supported in UWP Platform.